 The World Health Organization recommends that every person should have access to at least 96 sq ft. of greenspace within 1/2 a mile of their home.
 Watts residents currently have 11 sq ft. of greenspace available to them.

 This project was unethically approved without the consent of the neighborhood and a holistic environmental impact assessment.
-BWI aims to continue testing at the site and work with other community groups to organize and halt the project.
+BWI aims to continue testing at the site and work with other community groups to halt the project.

 As of June 2020, BWI researchers measured hazardous levels of lead in the soil near homes in Watts.
-BWI is partnering with the Department of Toxic Substances Control to bring transparency to soil testing methods.
+BWI is working with the Department of Toxic Substances Control to bring transparency to soil testing methods.